UCL-EO/geog0111/docs/001_Notebook_use.md

 We have seen one of the *dangers* of a notebook: it allows you to go back and forth running cells.
 This can lead to confusion, as the next time you run the same notebook in cell order, you may not get the same result!
 It is one of the most common mistakes for a beginner to make, so be aware of this, and try to always run the cells in the same order. **You can test for this type of error by restarting the kernel, clearing the output, and running all cells.**

 We have written our very first `python` codes!

+### You should know how to use jupyter notebooks to:

+* save a notebook
+* copy/rename a notebook
+* download a notebook as a pdf
+* restart and clear the note book kernel
+* create a markdown cell
+* enter some text and other features in a markdown cell (links, tables, html etc.)
+* create a code cell
+* write comments in a code cell
+* set and print string variables in Python in a code cell

+If you are unsure of any of these, then try going over the material again, explore other resources you may find, and/or come to the Thursday help sessions and ask for help.